seamile/pixiv-down/README.md

     keep the json result to files

+- `--show SHOW_JSON`

+    print the json result on stdout

 - `-s START`

-    the start date of illust when search tag (default: today)
+    the start date of illust for tag searching (default: `2016-01-01`)

 - `-e END`

-    the end date of illust when search tag (default: `2016-01-01`)
+    the end date of illust for tag searching (default: today)

 - `--only_new`

-    Only download the newest illusts from ranking
+    only download the newest illusts from ranking

+- `--without_illust`

+    don't download illusts when download ranking

 - `-l {debug,info,warn,error}`